 You will be told of the Welcome Home Day on the day that you are notified about the new puppy arrivals so you have time to make it work with your schedule.
 You come to our home to welcome your puppy.

-We will schedule you for 1 and 1/2 hour visit.
+We will schedule you for a 1 hour visit.
 If you are choosing between two or more puppies then you will have time with those puppies to observe and connect.
 We will then give you our temperament assessment information.
-Once you choose your puppy, which typically takes about 1/2 an hour then we go over the packet with you and answer questions that you may have.
+Once you choose your puppy, which typically takes about 1/2 an hour then we go over any questions that you may have.

 You would now get to cuddle up your newest family member and let the adventures and puppy kisses begin.

 We don’t ship puppies.
 It is an option to come to our home and fly home with the puppy.
 The puppy then can fly back with you in the cabin and not be placed in the cargo below.
 Many people from all across the country have flown here and flown back with their puppies.
 It always seems to me that the families that take the steps to travel across the country to welcome their puppy bond in such a deep special way.
 It is fun to see.

 We love Minnesota and we are privileged to serve the midwest area for those that can travel here in a drive that is 15 hours or less.
 We also realize that it can be difficult to find a breeder that couples quality with family care so we are happy to serve families from across the country and we truly feel honored that so many take the efforts to come to Welcome Home Labs to welcome their puppy.